This page contains affiliate links. Please read our disclosure for more info.

 - MacBook Pro 16-inch laptop + Incase neoprene case + charger (Simon) – Powerful enough for all his design and development work.

-- MacBook Pro 13-inch laptop + Comfyable sleeve + charger (Erin) – Smaller and lighter than Simon’s laptop but powerful enough for my writing and photography.
+- MacBook Air M2 13-inch laptop + Comfyable sleeve + charger (Erin) – Smaller and lighter than Simon’s laptop but powerful enough for my writing and photography.

 - Small mouse (Simon)

-- International USB travel power adapter – A power adapter with two USB ports makes charging all our devices so much easier.
+- International USB travel power adapter – A power adapter that works worldwide with multiple USB ports makes charging all our devices so much easier.

 - Electronics Organizer – We have an Eagle Creek electronics bag that keeps our cables and accessories organised.
-It’s no longer available, but this Bagsmart Electronics Organizer is similar.
+It’s no longer available, but this Bagsmart Electronics Organizer is similar or we like the look of the Peak Designs Tech Pouch (they always make quality gear).

 Most travellers these days can manage with the camera on their phone and save lots of space.
 As a travel blogger, that’s not an option for me.